Toni-Tornado/CCL_cc241062/README.md

       Fixed my projectile issue

 17.01

       Problems for today:
-      - fix the player being able to go out of bounds
+      - fix the player being able to go out of bounds (DONE!)
       - figure out how to spawn multiple waves of enemies
       - give enemies random movement
       - figure piskel out :,,,) (and finish the enemy spritesheet)
       - fix projectile firing while the player is dead